 CMMC's Navy exhibit committee first met Henry Stamps via email.
 He volunteered to help us with the exhibit from his home in Virginia.
 Henry was among the Navy radiomen who arrived in Chatham in 1942 to open the listening station here, and later was assigned to the Greenland station of the direction-finding network.
 After the war, he worked as a civilian at Naval Security Group Headquarters in Washington, DC, and at the National Security Agency in Fort Meade, MD.

 Henry died on April 24, 2012, after a short illness.
 His wife of 65 years, Mary Vallastro Stamps, his daughter Marilyn, his son-in-law, and his grandson survive him.

 World War II buffs will be interested in an article Henry wrote several years ago that can be found on the CMMC website.

 Thank You, Henry Stamps (US Navy WWII & CMMC Contributor)

 Navy Roster at Chatham MA During WWII

-We have a roster showing personnel assigned to Chatham during WWI.
+We have a roster showing personnel assigned to Chatham during WWII.
 It lists names, rank, and dates of assignment.

 Click here to browse the roster.